icy/rolo/README.md

 ## HOW IT WORKS

-  Before starting your `<command>` (using `exec`), `rolo.rb` will open a socket on a local address `127.x.y.1:<port>` (`x.y` is translated from process's user id hence that allows two different users on the system to use the same `<port>`; You can specify address by using the option `--address <address>`, though.)
-This socket will be closed after your command exits.
-And as long as your command is running, we have a chance to check its status by simply checking the status of this socket.
-If it is still open when `rolo.rb` is invoked, `rolo.rb` will exit without invoking a new instance of your program.
+  Before starting your `<command>` (using `exec`), `rolo.rb` will open a socket on a local address (or address specified by option `--address`.)
+  This socket will be closed after your command exits, and as long as your command is running, we have a chance to check its status by checking the status of this socket.
+If it is still open when `rolo.rb` is invoked, `rolo.rb` exits without invoking a new instance of command.

   However, if your `<command>` closes all file descriptors at the time it is executed, `rolo.rb` will be sucked.
 (See `EXAMPLE` for details and for